-3-point control
+3-point contro

-Opening, closing or no action of the actuator for the motorized control valve.
-No action means that the actuator remains in its current position.
+Actuator positioning by means of Opening, Closing or No-action signals for the motorized control valve in order to control the flow.
+No-action means that the actuator remains in its current position.

 7.6 Type (ID 6001), overview